 Sarah reportedly just wanted to go about what had been her normal, “happy-go-lucky” life.
 She showed no interest in entertaining suitors.
 But as public commentary piled up, two recurring notions emerged.
 One was that Sarah now represented her whole race, however unfair an idea that was.
 She had received this incredible good fortune — the logic ran — and with it came responsibility.
 A conflicting notion questioned whether she belonged in the elite stratum in which her wealth placed her.
 Sarah may have been young and shy and inexperienced in the wider world, but a new mission became clear: to prove herself ready, and to silence the doubters.

 Sarah may as well have been disembarking in another country when she stepped foot onto the campus of the prestigious Tuskegee Normal and Industrial Institute, a premier school for Black students from children to young adults.
 Booker T. Washington was said to have personally arranged for Sarah’s enrollment shortly before his death.
 Margaret Murray Washington, his widow, was the principal overseeing young women, and she took an interest in the already famous new pupil.
-Sarah had Mama Rose close at hand while she stayed in Alabama to help Sarah get settled.
+Sarah had her mother close at hand while she stayed in Alabama to help Sarah get settled.
 Joe would also come visit.
 Rose and Joe knew that their parental responsibilities only grew with the size of Sarah’s bank accounts.